OGRECave/ogre/Docs/src/material-scripts.md

 ## fog\_override

 Tells the pass whether it should override the scene fog settings, and enforce it’s own.
 Very useful for things that you don’t want to be affected by fog when the rest of the scene is fogged, or vice versa.
-Note that this only affects fixed-function fog - the original scene fog parameters are still sent to shaders which use the fog\_params parameter binding (this allows you to turn off fixed function fog and calculate it in the shader instead; if you want to disable shader fog you can do that through shader parameters anyway).
 @par
 Format: fog\_override &lt;override?&gt; \[&lt;type&gt; &lt;colour&gt; &lt;density&gt; &lt;start&gt; &lt;end&gt;\]
 @par